Köln Arrival

 Other than the Lutheran church of Ulmer Münster, the steeples of the Köln Cathedral are the tallest in Europe.
 Rumor has it that Lutherans deliberately designed Ulmer Münster to top Köln by 14 feet!
 I guess Luther’s beef with Rome continues.

-*Rumor has it that when cathedral of Köln is finished the world will end (Ahem.
+*Rumor has it that when the cathedral of Köln is finished the world will end (Ahem.
 That’s a German joke.).

 Reservations are now being received for our April 21-May 1, 2023 excursion to Greece.
 Bible Land Explorers will follow in Paul’s footsteps in the classical world, with stops at Thessaloniki, Amphipolis, Philippi, Neapoli (Kavala), Meteora, Delphi, Corinth, Mycenae, Epidaurus, and Sparta.
 Conclude this grand tour in Athens, the classical center of it all.
 Click here for the brochure.
 Early bird discounts apply.
 Direct all questions to BibleLandExplorer@gmail.com